theosanderson/2020-cov-tracing/README.md

 Secondly, we attempt to add isolation and manual contact-tracing to the model alongside the mass-testing intervention.
 It seems perverse to perform mass-testing and then fail to trace the contacts of people identified through it, many of whom will be in the pre-infectious incubation phase.

-We are not convinced we have adequately modelled the full effect of quarantining the contacts of anyone who tests positive under mass-testing (see issue X).
+We are not convinced we have adequately modelled the full effect of quarantining the contacts of anyone who tests positive under mass-testing (see [issue #1](https://github.com/theosanderson/2020-cov-tracing/issues/1)).
 Nevertheless, the changes made here result in an R<sub>eff</sub> of 0.92, lower than any of the other scenarios and without the need for social distancing.

 ## Conclusions

 If we are more optimistic about the ability to perform mass-testing, and we are prepared to pair it with contact tracing and isolation, then mass-testing may very well have a role to play in controlling COVID-19, which enabling life to largely proceed as normal.

+## Credit

+99.99% of this code is by the original authors.
+This re-analysis is only possible because they have made their code available.

 ## Warning